Skip to main content

 Calgary, AB

 Dr. Vincent Tam is Associate Clinical Professor at the University of Calgary and a staff medical oncologist at the Tom Baker Cancer Centre.
 He specializes in the treatment of gastrointestinal malignancies and particularly hepatobiliary cancer.
-His research interests include clinical trials in hepatobiliary cancer and real world outcomes of HCC patients treated with various systemic therapies.
+His research interests include trials in hepatobiliary cancer and real world outcomes of HCC patients treated with systemic therapies.
+Dr Tam is currently an active member of the Canadian Clinical Trials Group where he is the co-chair of the Hepatobiliary Disease Site Group.

 CMHCC Faculty